 — Beijing, Datong, Hohhot, Harbin…

 Beijing is hot and rainy.
 The first half of the month is hotter than the second half.
 It might reach over 38°C (100°F) in the inner city sometimes.
-Average temperatures range from about 30°C (86°F) in the day to 21°C (70°F) at night.
-Total rainfall is 160 mm, and it falls in 12 days of the month.
+But it is usually comfortable at night.
 There is light pollution.

 — Xinjiang, Qinghai, Dunhuang, Xi’an, Tibet…

 Late summer is fine for touring Xinjiang in hot and sunny weather with little rainfall.
 There is a bountiful harvest of top quality grapes, melons, and other fruits.
-The low humidity makes it feel cooler than the average high of 30°C (86°F) in Urumqi.
+The low humidity makes it feel cooler in Urumqi.

-Xi'an is actually hotter and feels hotter because of the high humidity (75%).
-In the first three weeks, there might be "furnace city" temperatures reaching 40 °C (104°F).
-Average temperatures range between about 31°C (88°F) in the day to 21°C (70°F) at night.
+Xi'an is actually hotter than Urumqi, and it feels hotter because of the high humidity.
+In the first three weeks, there might be "furnace city" temperatures reaching 40 °C (104 °F).
 You can visit the cool museums on sweltering days.
+It is a good month for taking the popular Silk Road tour.

 — Shanghai, Hangzhou, Suzhou, Huangshan…

-East China gets its heaviest rainfall in late summer rainfall associated with typhoons and storms.
-It is also sweltering.
-The hot days you can tour and hike in mountains such as the Yellow Mountains and Hong Village where it is cooler.
+East China gets its heaviest rainfall in late summer.
+The rainfall is associated with typhoons and storms.
+It is also often sweltering.
+On hot days, you can tour and hike in mountains such as the Yellow Mountains and Hong Village where it is cooler.

 — Changsha, Wuhan, Wulingyuan, Zhangjiajie

 This area of China around the Yangtze River has its hottest days in July and August, and rain is heavy.
-The high humidity makes the big cities feel like some of the hottest "furnace cities."
-Average high temperatures in both Wuhan and Changsha are about 33°C (91°F), so with high humidity of around 80%, the region is sweltering.
+The high humidity makes Wuhan and Changsha feel like some of the hottest "furnace cities."

-The mountains in Wulingyuan and Zhangjiajie feel cooler and are good places to go in hot weather.
+The mountains in Zhangjiajie feel cooler and are good places to go in hot weather.

 — Guilin, Nanning, Hainan, Guangzhou, Hong Kong…

-Guilin feels hot, it often rains, but the climate and activities are such that the rain often feels refreshing and adds to the enjoyment.
-There is 173 mm of rainfall, and it rains about half of the days of the month.
-The average daily high and low temperatures are respectively 33 °C (91 °F) and 25°C (77 °F).
-These temperatures are much like Central China's, but you can spend your time on the rivers to be cool.
+Guilin feels hot and it often rains, but the climate and activities are such that the rain often feels refreshing and adds to the enjoyment.
+The temperatures are much like Central China's, but you can spend your time on the rivers to be cool.
 Just bring an umbrella.

 The mountains and valleys of Yunnan Province and Sichuan Province have pleasant weather.
 It is cool or warm depending on altitude.
-Rainfall is heavy with Dali and Lijiang getting 207 mm over 20 days of August.
+Rainfall is heavy with Dali and Lijiang.

-Chongqing however becomes the No. 1 furnace city with average highs of 34 °C (93 °F)!
+Chongqing however becomes the No. 1 furnace city with both high humidity and average highs generally over 33 °C (92 °F) and sometimes going over 100 °F.

 |Cities||Average High||Average Low||Rainy Days||Precipitation|